Census Dots

 Native American/Other

-Of the 955 places in Florida, Ocean Breeze is the 896th most populous.
+Ocean Breeze is ranked the 817th most populous place in Florida, out of 956 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Ocean Breeze was ranked the 896th most populous place in the 2020 Census.

 Ocean Breeze's White Population